tmke8/math-core/README.md

 Some day, perhaps, any font with a MATH table will be supported, but right now fonts require some tweaks.

-The main problem is that Chromium does not look at `ssty` variants when deciding on a glyph for super- and subscript (resulting in incorrectly rendered primes) and the fact that Chromium does not vertically center large operators and does not horizontally center accents.
+The main problem is that Chromium does not look at `ssty` variants when deciding on a glyph for super- and subscript (resulting in incorrectly rendered primes) and the fact that Chromium does not horizontally center accents.
 These problems have been manually fixed for the three fonts included in this project:

 - *New Computer Modern Math Book* ([original repo](https://git.gnu.org.ua/newcm.git/about/)): a maintained continuation of LaTeX’s classic *Computer Modern Math*
 - *Libertinus Math* ([original repo](https://github.com/alerque/libertinus)): a maintained continuation of *Linux Libertine*